StevenMDixon/IJScript/Tips.md

 ##### Strings

-Strings are a lot more complicated as `===` makes comparisions trivial.
-There are also a number of built in string functions that these comparision simple.
+Strings are a lot more complicated as `===` makes comparisons trivial.
+There are also a number of built in string functions that these comparison simple.
 We don't want simple, We want unreadable and cryptic code!

-We could loop throught the string and compare them but that is gonna be hard to compare string with out loops, and we can't use `for` or `while`.
+We could loop through the string and compare them but that is gonna be hard to compare string with out loops, and we can't use `for` or `while`.

 What if I told you that JavaScript had a built in operator that loops through a string without use a string function or loop?